Belgium one cycling nation – Kassein or Pavé? / Belgien ist eine Nation von Radfahrern – Kassein oder Pavé?

 When I was growing up playing ‘name a famous Belgian’ was code for Britain is best.
 For me it seemed such a shame to purposely think the lesser of others.

-Belgium is of course more than just a wee bit of land to pass through before you get somewhere important or nice.
+Belgium is of course more than just a wee bit of land to pass through before you get to somewhere important or nice.
 To cycling fans it’s a theatre of dreams and a large vault of history.